pheuter/www.markfayngersh.com/src/routes/posts/(posts)/the-human-problem/+page.md

 >
 > The question of terraforming Mars is not simply a matter of can we, but should we.
 The answer to that question depends heavily on one's ethical framework and values.
 It also depends on the future discoveries about Mars, such as the potential existence of life there.
 Further exploration and understanding of the Martian environment will undoubtedly inform these debates.

-Looking back, the conclusion reached in the article referring to AI like ChatGPT that _"we can only laugh or cry at their popularity"_ as made evident by _"the moral indifference born of unintelligence"_ may have been somewhat premature.
+Looking back, the conclusion reached in the article referring to AI like ChatGPT that _"we can only laugh or cry at their popularity"_ as made evident by _"the moral indifference born of unintelligence"_ may have been somewhat premature, yet valid concerns persist.
+Counterfactual reasoning and intuitions about causality are fundamental components of human experience; it remains unclear to what degree large language models are capable of interpreting and scientifically reasoning about reality like us, and even less clear whether any kind of subjective experience accompanies these systems.
+Is there something [that it's like](https://en.wikipedia.org/wiki/What_Is_It_Like_to_Be_a_Bat%3F) to be an LLM?
+How can we steer it towards humans' intended goals, preferences, and ethical principles?

-Still, the article makes some valid points that can't be easily dismissed.
-Counterfactual reasoning and intuitions about causality are fundamental components of human experience, and it remains unclear to what degree transformer-based models are capable of interpreting and reasoning about reality like we do.
+These are difficult questions with consequential answers, but as it turns out the biggest roadblock to AI safety has little to do with AI itself.
+The problem of superintelligence isn't that we will build systems that disregard or marginalize human values, rather that we will disagree on what those values should be.